 Makeup is another popular YouTube category that is heavily dominated by individual content creators making it really difficult for brands to survive.
 NYX is one of the few brands that have made their mark.

-We love the sleek and sharp look of popular automobile brand BMW's YouTube banner.
+We love the sleek and sharp look of popular automobile brand BMW's banner for YouTube.

 At 4 million subscribers, Lego is doing a pretty good job at creating content for kids.
 Their banner matches the kid-friendly nature of their content.